Chironius flavolineatus: Distribution & habitat

-Chironius flavolineatus has no specific locality and has been reported in Sao Paulo, Amazonas, Rio Grande do Sul, Pernambuco, Rio Grande do Norte and many other regions in South America.
+Chironius flavolineatus has no specific locality and has been reported in São Paulo, Amazonas, Rio Grande do Sul, Pernambuco, Rio Grande do Norte and many other regions in South America.
 It is found predominantly in Brazil, but is also found in Paraguay, Bolivia and Peru.
 Chironius flavolineatus is commonly found in areas that are between 100 and 400 meters above sea level in biomes such as semiarboreal forests and grass steppes.

 Behavior and ecology

 Chironius flavolineatus has various defense mechanisms that prevent itself from being killed or harmed by predators and utilizes camouflage.
 The main defensive behaviours that these snakes use are cryptic coloration, camouflage, and mimicry.
 For example, this species will submerge themselves in a pile of decaying foliage matter where it is not able to be detected until the threat or predator can no longer be observed.
-Another unique escape tactic the snake uses rarely is diving; there are several semi-aquatic snakes that regularly use the water as a defense however C. flavolineatus, an arboreal species normally would not.
+Chironius flavolineatus have been found to rest in said decaying matter roughly 2 meters above ground during nighttime, indicating a preference for arboreal resting spaces, contrasting its active ground-foraging behavior during the day.Another unique escape tactic the snake uses rarely is diving; there are several semi-aquatic snakes that regularly use the water as a defense however C. flavolineatus, an arboreal species normally would not.
 But when foraging near a river, it dived in as an attempt to escape.